Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 These are outside of the scope of this project but could be considered in the future.

 - Integration with other presentation software
-- Different chart types // Diffrerent chart types // No need for loads of user testing due to it not being used by a wider audience.
-The user is going to be trained in part of the development process.
-Text based, used by 1 user
+- User testing due to it not being used by a wider audience.
-- Ability to add images to questions
+- User manual, as the user will be trained in the use of the software.

-Monetization is out of scope - consider in conclusion.
+- No need to consider monetization, as this is a proof of concept project.

 ### Scope of the project